 TCP vs. UDP

-Whether a VPN uses TCP, UDP, or both can make a significant difference in its performance.
+Whether a VPN protocol uses TCP, UDP, or both can significantly affect its performance.
 The TCP primarily focuses on delivering data accurately by running additional checks to ensure that data is in the proper order and correcting it if it’s not.

 Perfect Forward Secrecy